Intrinsic Dimension Estimation Using Wasserstein Distances: Acknowledgements

 The same conclusion holds for $d_n$. \end{theorem} Although the guarantees for $d_n$ and $\widetilde{d_n}$ are similar, empirically $\widetilde{d}_n$ is much better, as explained below.
 Note that the ambient dimension $D$ never enters the statistical complexity given above.
 While the exponential dependence on the intrinsic dimension $d$ is unfortunate, it is likely necessary as described below.

 While the reach, $\tau$, determines the sample complexity of our dimension estimator, consideration of the injectivity radius, $\iota$, is relevant for practical application.
-Both geometric quantities are defined formally in the following section, but, to understand the intuition, note that there are two natural metrics we could be placing on $M = \supp \pp$.
-The first is to simply consider $M$ equipped with the Euclidean metric induced by its imbedding in the ambient $\rr^D$; the second is to consider the geodesic distance between points, i.e., the Euclidean length of the shortest curve between two points in $M$ that lies entirely in $M$.
+Both geometric quantities are defined formally in the following section, but, to understand the intuition, note that, as discussed above, there are two natural metrics we could be placing on $M = \supp \pp$, the Euclidean metric and the geodesic distance.
 The reach is, intuitively, the size of the largest ball with respect to the ambient metric such that we can treat points in $M$ as if they were simply in Euclidean space; the injectivity radius is similar, except it treats neighborhoods with respect to the intrinsic metric.
 Considering that manifold distances are always at least as large as Euclidean distances, it is unsurprising that $\tau \lesssim \iota$.
-Getting back to dimension estimation, specializing to the case of $\beta = p = 1$, and recalling \Cref{eq:d_n_estims}, there are now two choices for our dimension estimator: we could use Wasserstein distance with respect to the Euclidean metric or Wasserstein distance with respect to the intrinsic metric (which we will denote by $W_1^M$).
+Getting back to dimension estimation, specializing to the case of $\beta = p = 1$, and recalling \eqref{eq:d_n_estims}, there are now two choices for our dimension estimator: we could use Wasserstein distance with respect to the Euclidean metric or Wasserstein distance with respect to the intrinsic metric (which we will denote by $W_1^M$).
 We will see that if $\iota \approx \tau$, then the two estimators induced by each of these distances behave similarly, but when $\iota \gg \tau$, the latter is better.
 While we wish to use $W_1^M(P_n, P_n')$ to estimate the dimension, we do not know the intrinsic metric.
 As such, we use the $k$NN graph to approximate this intrinsic metric and introduce the measure $W_1^G(P_n, P_n')$.
 Note that if we had oracle access to geodesic distance $d_M$, then the $W_1^M$-based estimator $\widetilde{d}_n$ would only require $\asymp \iota^{-d}$ samples.
 However, our $k$NN estimator of $d_M$, unfortunately, still requires the $\tau^{-d}$ samples.
 Nevertheless, there is a practical advantage of $\widetilde d_n$ in that the metric estimator can leverage all $N = 2(1 + \alpha) n$ available samples, so that $\widetilde d_n$ works if $N \gtrsim \tau^{-d}$ and only $ n \gtrsim \iota^{-d}$, whereas for $d_n$ we require $n \gtrsim \tau^{-d}$ itself.